civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 23

-  **(1)** Activities carried out by the Establishment in furtherance of the foreign intelligence, cybersecurity and information assurance, defensive cyber operations or active cyber operations aspects of its mandate must not be directed at a Canadian or at any person in Canada.
+  **(1)** Activities carried out by the Establishment in furtherance of the foreign intelligence, cybersecurity and information assurance, defensive cyber operations or active cyber operations aspects of its mandate must not be directed at a Canadian or at any person in Canada **and must not infringe the `Canadian Charter of Rights and Freedoms`**.

   **(2)** Activities carried out by the Establishment in furtherance of the defensive cyber operations or active cyber operations aspects of its mandate